dwyl/PWA-Liveview/README.md

 Context: we want to experiment PWA webapps using Phoenix LiveView.

 What are we building?
-A two pages webapp.
+A very simple two pages webap:

 - LiveStock.
 On the first page, we mimic a shopping cart where users can pick items until stock is depleted, at which point the stock is replenished.
 Every user will see and can interact with this counter
 - LiveFlight.
 On the second page, we propose an interactive map with a form with two inputs where **two** users can edit collaboratively a form to display markers on the map and then draw a great circle between the two points.